barchart/documentation-generator/README.md

   * a standard sidebar,
   * a standard page structure, and
   * a standard stylesheet.
-* Creates skeleton of pages, with:
+* Creates skeleton of pages, with
   * placeholder pages (written using [Markdown](https://en.wikipedia.org/wiki/Markdown)).
 * Auto-generates SDK documentation from your code, as follows:
   * parses your JavaScript files,